cado-security/product-help/docs/cado-response/deploy/kubernetes.md

 As the Cado platform requires access to the Kubernetes control plane API, these requires a valid route at the network level from the Cado instance to the Kubernetes API.
 * This is possible in AKS environments as Azure has created the “command invoke” command to execute commands against private AKS clusters.
 * We are investigating support for private GKE clusters through public endpoints on private clusters.
 * It is not currently possible to acquire from private EKS clusters, as AWS have not yet created an equivalent method of access to Azure’s “command invoke”.
+Work-arounds may be possible depending upon your implementation using alternate access methods (https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html#private-access).

 ## Kubernetes RBAC Requirements
 Cado requires both write and execute access to containers, in order to download and execute the Cado Host binary to collect forensic artifacts from side containers.